OBBBA Expands Depreciation and Production Incentives

 Under current law, taxpayers are generally required to deduct the cost of nonresidential real property over 39 years.

 The special depreciation allowance for qualified production property allows taxpayers to deduct 100% of the adjusted basis of such property in the year it is placed in service.
-Qualified production property includes nonresidential real property used as an integral part of a qualified production activity, such as manufacturing, production or refining of tangible personal property.
+Qualified production property includes nonresidential real property used as an integral part of a qualified production activity, such as manufacturing, production or refining of a qualified product.

 To qualify, the property must meet the following five criteria: